ali5ter/vmware_scripts/vke/README.md

 # VMware Kubernetes Engine scripts
-Scripts used with VMware Kubernetes Engine.
+Scripts used with VMware Kubernetes Engine (VKE).

 ## Configuration
-Edit the [vke_config.sh](vke_config.sh) script to reflect your credentials.
+Edit the [vke_config.sh](vke_config.sh) script to reflect your credentials and VKE preferences.

 ## Pre-requisites
 * All scripts use the VMware Kubernetes Engine CLI command, `vke`.
 This will be